 - Node Name Conventions: There are actually no requirements to use specific prefixes, such as h.
 These stem from the importer/exporter used.
 The nodes come by default without any of these prefixes as can be seen in the stock game SODs as well. - The root node is not necessarily named root.
 It can also bear other names, such as root_1 or root1.
 Example: stock game file Bbase.SOD has no root node, although it of course has a node that constitutes as the root of the hierarchy tree. - The geometry node can also be named differently, e.g. geometry_1.
 Again, example would be the Bbase.SOD. - Hardpoints do not need to belong to a node specifically named hardpoints.
 Example again is Bbase.SOD.
-Here the hardpoints are named by the usual hpxy scheme, but belong to the node Bhardpts. - Nodes build and repair behave the same as other hardpoints, see Bbase.SOD. - hpxy hardpoints do not need to be numbered consecutively.
+Here the hardpoints are named by the usual hpxy scheme, but belong to the node Bhardpts. - Nodes build and repair behave the same as other hardpoints, see Bbase.SOD.

+- hpxy hardpoints do not need to be numbered consecutively.
 They may very well start with some other number than 00 or 01 and they may also have gaps in the numbering.
 Just make sure you do not use hardpoints in ODFs, that do not exist.
-Example: Bturret2.SOD.

-- Hardpoints for weapons do not require to be attached to parent node hardpoints.
+Example: Bturret2.SOD. - Hardpoints for weapons do not require to be attached to parent node hardpoints.
 You can just as well attach a hardpoint directly to the root node.
-Example: Bbee.SOD. - hpxy is not a hard defined definition for (weapon) hardpoints at all.
-In the Fscout.sod file there is no hardpoints node, but instead the nodes are child elements of a node named hp20.
-So neither the name of the parent node is a hard requirement, nor are hp nodes strictly weapon hardpoints. - The mesh nodes do not need to be part of a geometry node.
+Example: Bbee.SOD. - The naming pattern hpxy is not a hard definition for (weapon) hardpoints specifically at all.
+In the Fscout.sod file there is no hardpoints node, but instead the hardpoint nodes are all child elements of a node named hp20.
+So neither the name of the parent node is a hard requirement, nor are hp nodes strictly weapon hardpoints. - Although for many units only the pattern hpxy is used, with xy being a two digit number, more digits are indeed allowed, e.g. hp200, as seen in FbaseHQ.SOD. - The mesh nodes do not need to be part of a geometry node.
 They can just as well be attached to the root node.
 Example: Bbee.SOD. - Certain nodes with special roles can be nested, e.g. node damage is found as a child of geometry in the Bsuperbl.SOD file, or geometry houses hardpoints in the Byard2.SOD file.